ide/dash-button/README.md

 ## API

 The code is the documentation for now.
+The basics are simple and are covered in the example above.

 ## Help Wanted